pasithan/Data-Science-projects/README.md

 # Welcome to my Data-Science-projects repository 👋🏻

 This repository is a portfolio for keeping Pasit's Data science projects.
-Projects in this repository consist of exercises from university course and self developed projects.
+Projects in this repository consist of exercises from university courses and projects which I developed by myself.

 There are two main directories have been kept.